ComNets-Bremen/OPS/README.md

 2. Modify the settings to point to the created OMNeT++ parameters in the previous step.

-3. Create the results output folder `simulations/out`

-4. Run the `ops-simu-run` script file to run simulations.
+3. Run the `ops-simu-run` script file to run simulations.
 Simulation can be run using the GUI (Tkenv) mode or the command line mode.
 To enable the required mode, the  `-m` switch must be used.

   - `ops-simu-run -m tkenv` - The `tkenv` mode brings up the GUI version of the simulation